Biography Felix De Boeck (1898-1995)

 The research is of importance for the knowledge of the history of modernistic art in Belgium.
 Did this art develop only in the metropolitan cities, in which many of the avant-garde groups searched for renewal of the arts, or is there something like an ‘arcadian modernism’ in Belgian 20th century art?

-David Veltman (1982) is doing PhD research on the life and art of Felix De Boeck as of 1 September 2016.
+David Veltman (1982) did a PhD research on the life and art of Felix De Boeck since 1 September 2016.
 He joins the team of the Biography Institute at the Rijksuniversiteit Groningen, and will be supervised by Prof. Hans Renders and Prof. Jo Tollebeek (KU Leuven).

 E-mail: d.veltman rug.nl